-Friday, February 3 is the Beginning of Spring (Li Chun 立春) for 2017 and thus the beginning of the new solar year!
-The Lunar New Year (known as Chun Jie 春節 in Chinese) already happened on January 28.
 The Beginning of Spring means that the Yang influences are growing in the natural world.
 By this date we are only about 6 weeks away from the Vernal Equinox (Chun Fen 春分), one of the times of year where the Yang and Yin are balanced and we have more equal day and night.
 But even now, with some cooler weather lingering the days are getting longer and in northern New Jersey where I am, in the morning I am hearing some songbirds starting to return.
+The very first thing I noticed this morning on my way to Qigong and Taiji class was a flock of geese migrating back north.
 The increased activity in the natural world are also reflected in the names of the shorter 5 day segments (the 72 Material Manifestations of the year) that make up Beginning of Spring – Dong Feng Jie Dong 東風解凍 (The East Wind Liberates From Icy Shackles), Zhe Chong Shi Zhen 蟄蟲始振 (Hibernating Insects Begin to Stir), and Yu Shang Bing 魚上冰 (Fish Rise Up to the Ice).

-Beginning of Spring is the time of year for new beginnings.
+Beginning of Spring is the time of year for new beginnings in general.
 It is also time to continue growing the ever-expanding Yang in our bodies so as to mimic the expanding Yang in the natural world.
-One of the basic health exercise recommendations for Beginning of Spring is to comb the hair (or head if there is no hair) frequently.
+One of the basic health exercise recommendations for Beginning of Spring is to frequently comb the hair (or head if there is no hair).
 In Chinese, this is called Shu Fa 梳法, or “combing therapy.”
 Combing therapy has been around since at least the Sui dynasty, and is found in both Yang Sheng texts as well as Tuina manuals.

 To apply Combing Therapy comb the hair (or scalp) daily, 100 times each sitting.
-This can be done either in the morning upon waking or in the evening before bed.
-The traditional recommendation is to use a comb of either bone or wood.
-That said, simply combing with the fingers is even more effective since the fingers actually contain Qi (which bone and wood do not).
-This is such a simple exercise, that patients can be taught to do this as well.
+This can be done either in the morning upon waking or in the evening before bed, and the traditional recommendation is to use a comb of either bone or wood.
+That said, simply combing with the fingers is even more effective since the fingers are living and contain Qi, which bone and wood do not.
+This is such a simple exercise that anyone can be taught to do it.

-Spring is the time associated with the Wood phase and the Liver, and the Liver is a Yang viscera (with Heart being the other Yang viscera).
+Spring is the time associated with the Wood phase and the Liver, the first of the two Yang viscera (with Heart being the other).
 A traditional saying for Beginning of Spring is “Li chun yang gan shun tian shi, qu chu ji bing bao jian kang” – “At the beginning of Spring nourishing the Liver means to following the timing of Heaven, expel and rid yourself of disease and protect your health.”
 Diet recommendations at the Beginning of Spring then are designed to help and nourish Liver.

 Patients with chronic Liver fire should take care this seasonal node as Yang is on the rise everywhere.
 A traditional Beginning of Spring drink for these patients is Yin Chen Da Zao Tang.
 For this drink take 20g of Yin Chen Hao and 30g of Da Zao.
 Place in a pot with about 2 ½ cups water.
 Bring to a rapid boil then reduce and simmer for 30 minutes.
 Separate into 2 doses and drink in the morning and evening.
 This formula benefits qi, generates fluids, and protects the Liver.